1 August 2018

 At Datavant, we’re focused on the vision of connecting the world’s health data to improve patient care and speed the development of new treatments.
 As part of this, we put together an “ecosystem map,” outlining how data flows across healthcare today.

-Update (September 2019): Since publication, we’ve seen copies of this ecosystem map show up at conferences, in classrooms, and in boardroom discussions — and have had hundreds of requests for the underlying graphic and lists.
+Updates (September 2019 & September 2021): Since publication, we’ve seen copies of this ecosystem map show up at conferences, in classrooms, and in boardroom discussions — and have had hundreds of requests for the underlying graphic and lists.
 Given the traction, we feel an obligation to make sure that the map doesn’t go stale.
-To that end, we’ve prepared a new and expanded 2019 health data ecosystem map below.
+To that end, we’ve prepared a new and expanded health data ecosystem map below.
 The size of the health data ecosystem has grown significantly in the past year.
 There are many new logos and the amount of health data in existence has more than doubled.

 The healthcare system generates approximately a zettabyte (a trillion gigabytes) of data annually, and this amount is doubling every two years.
 The scale and distributed nature of this data presents an enormous challenge for those seeking to understand health data.
 Yet as the scope of this challenge keeps increasing, so does the potential to use data to define and deliver value for patients across the healthcare system.